-Long term objectives Outcomes Fishery Policy and Management Compliance Assessment and Research Leasing and Licensing Ensure the Rock Lobster resource is harvested sustainably.
-Optimum economic utilisation and equitable distribution of the Rock Lobster resource.
+Long term objectives Outcomes Fisheries Management Compliance Assessment and Research Leasing and Licensing Southern Rock Lobster stocks in South Australia are sustainable.
+Southern Zone Rock Lobster Fishery businesses operate efficiently and are viable.
 Maintain stock at sustainable levels.
 Ensure sufficient data and information is available to undertake TACC setting using the Harvest Strategy.
 Maintain Integrity in the quota system.
 Management arrangements support the objectives of the fishery.
-Implement new Management Plan 1 July 2020.
+Implement Management Plan in effect on 1 July 2020.
 Support strategic research activities for the SZRLF.
-Implement new Management Plan on 1 July 2020.
 Support FRDC project relating to catch rate standardisation and alternative pot design.
 Support strategic research activities for the SZRLF in consultation with the RLFMAC.
 Ongoing support with eCatch reporting requirements.
-Implement compliance program, informed by risk assessment.
+Consider, if recommended by RLFMAC, a trial of September fishing (with new quota entitlements) for next three years noting these arrangements will require legislation amendments (quota period).
+Support implementation of on- going quota carry-over Support industry initiatives to access new and emerging markets Implement compliance program, informed by risk assessment.
 Support implementation of Management Plan in 2020/21.
 Ongoing support with eCatch reporting requirements.
 Lead Stock Assessment and monitoring to underpin stock status and stock assessment reports.
 Provide scientific advice to inform decision-making process of Harvest Strategy.
 Conduct puerulus monitoring program.
-Undertake fishery-independent monitoring survey.
+Undertake fishery- independent monitoring survey.
 Lead FRDC project relating to catch rate standardisation and alternative pot design.
 Support strategic research activities for the SZRLF in consultation with the RLFMAC.
+Provide any additional advice to inform consideration of a trial of September fishing.
 Provide ongoing support for licensing, quota and transfer queries.
 Support finalisation of implementation of new Management Plan on 1 July 2020.
 Ongoing support with eCatch reporting requirements.

-Long term objectives Outcomes Fishery Policy and Management Compliance Assessment and Research Leasing and Licensing Minimise impacts on the ecosystem.
-Continue to undertake and monitor current fisheries dependent and independent monitoring.
+Long term objectives Outcomes Fisheries Management Compliance Assessment and Research Leasing and Licensing Provide advice on-going quota carry-over if appropriate South Australian Rock Lobster Fishery minimises impacts on the ecosystem Continue to undertake and monitor current fisheries dependent and independent monitoring.
 Support continuation of current fisheries dependent and independent monitoring.
 Consider implementation of outcomes of FRDC Research project 2017-082 Ensuring monitoring and management of bycatch in Southern Rock Lobster fisheries is best practice in consultation with the RLFMAC.
 Monitor TEPS interactions through logbooks.
 Support continuation of current fisheries dependent and independent monitoring.
-Consider implementation of outcomes of FRDC Research project 2017-082 Ensuring monitoring and management of bycatch in Southern Rock Lobster fisheries is best practice in consultation with the RLFMAC.
-Cost effective and participative management of the fishery.
-Support co-management of the fishery.
+Consider implementation of outcomes of FRDC Research project 2017- 082 Ensuring monitoring and management of bycatch in Southern Rock Lobster fisheries is best practice in consultation with the RLFMAC.

+Long term objectives Outcomes Fisheries Management Compliance Assessment and Research Leasing and Licensing Economic and social benefits of the South Australian Rock Lobster Fishery are equitably distributed Management of the fishery is cost effective and participatory Support co-management of the fishery.
 Support the co-management and consultative processes.
 Participate in the co-management and consultative processes.
-Regular communication with industry and attendance at meetings (eg RLFMAC, SEPFA-led port meetings), as required.
+Regular communication with industry and attendance at meetings (eg RLFMAC, SEPFA- led port meetings), as required.
 Implement compliance program, informed by risk assessment.
 Industry liaison and attendance at meetings, as required.
 Participate in the RLFMAC as an observer.
-Provide scientific advice in support of comanagement of the fishery.
+Provide scientific advice in support of co- management of the fishery.
 Industry liaison and attendance at meetings, as required.
 Provide licensing advice related to electronic reporting.
 Provide technical advice on implementation of further development of electronic reporting.

-Fisheries Policy and Management Program
+Fisheries Management Program Manager:

-Alice Fistr, General Manager, Fisheries Policy and Management Unit

-Telephone: 08 8429 3565 Email: alice.fistr@sa.gov.au
+Steve Shanks, Fisheries Manager, Fisheries Management Telephone: 08 8429 0197 Email: steve.shanks@sa.gov.au

-The Fisheries Policy and Management Unit of PIRSA Fisheries and Aquaculture undertakes activities such as day-to-day management, long-term planning and policy development for South Australian commercial, recreational and Aboriginal traditional fisheries.
+The Fisheries Management Unit of PIRSA Fisheries and Aquaculture undertakes activities such as dayto-day management, long-term planning and policy development for South Australian commercial, recreational and Aboriginal traditional fisheries.

-The Fisheries Policy and Management unit has the following core functions:
+The Fisheries Management unit has the following core functions: